Call of Duty: Modern Warfare 3: Retail versions

 Modern Warfare 3 was released in two different retail versions across the PlayStation 3 and Xbox 360 platforms: Standard and Hardened.
 The standard version consists of the game and an instructional manual and is the only version available for the Microsoft Windows platform.
 Contents within the Hardened Edition include the game disc with "unique art", one-year membership to Call of Duty: Elite, "special founder status" on Call of Duty: Elite which includes an exclusive in-game emblem, player card, weapon camouflage, clan XP boost, and more exclusive benefits, premium collectible Steelbook case, exclusive animated timeline theme for PS3 only, exclusive Spec Ops Juggernaut Xbox Live avatar outfit for Xbox 360 only, and a limited edition, collectible field journal, which chronicles "the entire saga with 100+ pages of authentic military sketches, diagrams, and written entries."

 Robert Bowling of Infinity Ward confirmed that there will be no Prestige Edition of Modern Warfare 3.
 In the past, the Prestige editions of previous Call of Duty games have included physical items such as a remote-controlled car for Black Ops, a pair of night vision goggles and a life-sized plastic head to put them on for Modern Warfare 2.

 On August 19, 2011, UK retailer Game announced an Intel Pack of Modern Warfare 3.
 It comes with a British special forces avatar for both the Xbox 360 and PlayStation 3 versions, as well as a Brady strategy guide.
-On September 3, 2011, Activision and Microsoft jointly announced a special, limited Modern Warfare 3 version of the Xbox 360 with a 320 GB hard disk.
-The unit is designed by the Call of Duty team and includes two custom wireless controllers, a copy of Modern Warfare 3, and features custom sounds when the console is turned on/off or when the disc tray is ejected.
+On September 3, 2011, Activision and Microsoft jointly announced a special, limited Modern Warfare 3 version of the Xbox 360 with a 320 GB hard drive.
+The unit is designed by the Call of Duty team and includes two custom wireless Xbox 360 controllers, a copy of Modern Warfare 3 in the standard version, and features custom sounds when the console is turned on/off or when the disc tray is ejected.
 A one-month subscription to Xbox Live Gold is also included, as well as exclusive avatar items.